-Congo's ruling coalition raps Catholic Church vote claims
+Congo's electoral commission slams Catholic Church over vote comment

 But critics say there has been little improvement in the quality of life for average Congolese and accuse the government of brutally suppressing dissent.

-Additional reporting by Stephanie Nebehay in Geneva; Writing By Aaron Ross; Editing by Edward McAllister and Gareth Jones
+Additional reporting by Stanis Bujakera in Kinshasa and Stephanie Nebehay in Geneva; Writing By Aaron Ross; Editing by Janet Lawrence